surf3s/E5/README.md

 ##### Bug Fixes/Feature Additions

+Version 1.3.26
+1. Upgraded Python to 3.13 (Warning - this may break installations with older versions of Python)
+2. Upgraded all libraries including especially Kivy (to 2.3)
+3. Added feature to change case on a field
+4. Added feature to find (and stop) duplicates on multiple fields (set unique on multiple fields)
+5. Really bad crash on startup bug related to making block data a dict instead of a list

+Version 1.3.25
+1. Fixed installation bug when using PyPi

 Version 1.3.24
 1. Bug fix on lookup files when multiple hits are possible

-Version 1.3.25
-1. Fixed installation bug (when using PyPi)

 Version 1.3.23
 1. Refactored blockdata.py to by more Pythonic